-This first appeared in The Havok Journal February 18, 2019.
+This first appeared in The Havok Journal on February 18, 2019.

 New York State, with its liberal politics and highly restrictive gun laws, might be the last place you’d expect to have a sheriff who actively encourages private citizens to get trained, licensed, and armed in order to help counter the nation-wide rash of mass shootings.
 However, that’s exactly what happened.